 After graduation, I moved back home with my mom and got a "temporary" job in retail.
 My plan was to live at home for 6 months, save up some money and then move from Massachusetts to Florida (I always dreamed of moving to a warm beach city.)

-About a year after graduating college, I decided to leave retail and finally got a 9-5 job.
+About a year after graduating college, I decided to leave my retail job and finally upgraded to a 9-5 job.
 Having a 9-5 job was the norm and seemed to be the goal for so many people.
 If you were lucky enough to land a job that gave you the same schedule as everyone else, you had “made it.”

-I enjoyed having my nights and weekends off, because my friends also had nights and weekends off, so that meant I could spend more time with them, having fun.
+I enjoyed having my nights and weekends off, because my friends also had nights and weekends off.
+Naturally, that meant I could spend more time with them, having fun.

 For most of my life, living for the weekends was what I lived for.